mongodb-labs/disasm/README.md

 python run.py
 ```

 This will run the server on top of Gunicorn, a faster, more reliable, and more robust server than Werkzeug, the default Flask server.
-There are known issues with Werkzeug that cause the application to work suboptimally, namely the lack of multi-threading.
 If Gunicorn isn't working for you, or if you'd like to use Werkzeug for any other reason, you can do so by running:

 ```python
 python app/app.py